msg4rajesh/AU-GAN/README.md

 ## Uncertainty map
 <img src="./assets/augan_uncer.png" width="800">

+## Demo
+Also check the demo code implemented by Katsuya Hyodo in [Here](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/251_AU-GAN). </br>
+It is optimized for ONNX, TFLite and other formats.
+Thanks to him and his community members for the amazing work!

 ## **Citation**
 If our code is helpful for your research, please cite our paper:
 ```